cultuurnet/uit-documentatie/content/json-ld/latest/images/image-post.md

 ## Response

-If successful, this method returns a `200` response code and a imageId and commandId in the response body.
+If successful, this method returns a `200` response code and a imageId in the response body.

 ## Example